About the Author

 Windsurf’s Game-Changing IDE Experience, Part 2 – Coding Examples

-John Hoestje AI, Articles, RAG Leave a Comment
+John Hoestje Agentic AI & AI-Accelerated Development, Articles, Artificial Intelligence, Retrieval-Augmented Generation (RAG) Leave a Comment

 Welcome to the second part of our series on Codeium Windsurf.
 If you haven’t yet, check out Part 1 to get detailed insights into what Windsurf is and the features it brings to your coding environment.
 In this section, we’ll explore how you can leverage Codeium Windsurf’s features to accelerate your coding projects using real code examples.